BitingChaos/temper1/README.md

 5) sudo cp 99-temper1.rules /etc/udev/rules.d/

-6) sudo udevadm trigger

-7) unplug & re-plug in the USB device
+6) unplug & re-plug in the USB device

-8) run ./temper1 to get the temperature
+7) run ./temper1 to get the temperature

 ----------